Topological string amplitudes for the local half K3 surface: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper we have developed a general method of computing topological string amplitudes for the local $\frac{1}{2}$K3 surface.
-We have demonstrated that the amplitudes can be concisely expressed in terms of the Seiberg--Witten curve which manifestly exhibits good modular properties and the affine $E_8$ Weyl group invariance.
-We have clarified the general structure of the amplitudes: The amplitudes at $g=0,1$ are given in (\ref{F0sol}), (\ref{F1sol}), while higher genus amplitudes $\hcalF_g\ (g\ge 2)$ are written as a polynomial of generators expressed in terms the Seiberg--Witten curve.
-In particular, in the $(u,\bE)$ frame, the amplitudes are polynomials in a finite number of generators.
+We have demonstrated that the amplitudes can be concisely expressed in terms of the Seiberg--Witten curve, which manifestly exhibits good modular properties and the affine $E_8$ Weyl group invariance.
+We have clarified the general structure of the amplitudes.
+The amplitudes at $g=0,1$ are given in (\ref{F0sol}), (\ref{F1sol}), while higher-genus amplitudes $\hcalF_g\ (g\ge 2)$ are written as a polynomial in generators expressed in terms of the Seiberg--Witten curve.
 Given the structure, one can determine the coefficients of the polynomials by solving the holomorphic anomaly equation and the gap condition.
 We have explicitly computed the form of the amplitudes for $g=2,3$.
 We have also found that the holomorphic anomaly equation takes a very simple form if we adopt notations in which the amplitudes at low genus are slightly modified.

 The topological strings on the local $\frac{1}{2}$K3 surface encompass those on all local del Pezzo surfaces.
 We have elucidated how to reduce the amplitudes to those for the local del Pezzo surfaces.
 By way of illustration, we have explicitly constructed the amplitudes for three simple cases.
 These amplitudes correctly reproduce the known Gopakumar--Vafa invariants.